Kyle Jordan

 Family:

 Met and married my sweetheart, Whitney here in Charleston.
 We love getting to know the city we now call home.
-Our small family also includes a cat, which I'm learning to love too.
+Our small family also includes 2 cats.
 My parents still live in Thomasville, GA.
 My brother, his wife, and my niece and nephew live in Birmingham, AL.

 Hobbies/Interests/Community Involvement:

-Avid sports junkie who enjoys spending time with friends, traveling, exploring the Lowcountry, and being active in his local church.?
+Avid sports junkie who enjoys spending time with friends, traveling, exploring the Lowcountry, and being active in his local church.

 Favorite books: